hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ### Density

-To create a condensed or spacious Table, add `@density` to the Table's invocation.
+To create a condensed or spacious Table, add `@density` to the Table’s invocation.
 Note that it only affects the Table body, not the Table header.

 ```handlebars
 <Hds::Table